QuentinRa/blog.quentinra.dev/tools/markdown/index.md

 ## HTML in Markdown

-You can use HTML in markdown.
-But beware, you can't use markdown **inside** HTML tags unless you make a blank line this this
+You can use HTML in Markdown.
+But beware, you can't use Markdown **inside** HTML tags unless you make a blank line like this

 ```markdown
 <div>